 - Explore an interactive dashboard showing the results of parking lot occupancy detection using deep learning.

-- Explore the raster-deep-learning GitHub repo to learn more about Python raster functions to get started with deep learning in ArcGIS Pro.
+- Explore the raster-deep-learning GitHub repository to learn about Python raster functions to get started with deep learning in ArcGIS Pro.

-- Explore this GitHub repo containing code for creating a swimming pool detector using deep learning in ArcGIS as presented at the Esri UC 2018 plenary.
+- Explore this GitHub repository containing code for creating a swimming pool detector using deep learning in ArcGIS as presented at the 2018 Esri User Conference plenary.

-- Find information on using the REST-based geoprocessing services in ArcGIS Enterprise, which can be used to automate object detection workflows.
+- Find information about using the REST-based geoprocessing services in ArcGIS Enterprise, which can be used to automate object detection workflows.

-- Read Help documentation and a blog about the arcgis.learn module in the ArcGIS API for Python, which can be used to call the deep learning tools.
+- Read help documentation and a blog about the arcgis.learn module in ArcGIS API for Python, which can invoke the deep learning capabilities.

-Online places for the Esri community to connect, collaborate, and share experiences:
+Use the online imagery community to connect, collaborate, and share experiences: